phetsims/qa/issue-templates/rc-test-template.md

 this will be shared with a client.]
 Document issues in https://github.com/phetsims/{{REPO}}/issues and link to this issue.
 [If this rc is delayed until QA is more open, state that here.]

+[If this test is a spot check or RC Lite please indicate this here and note any platforms that need specific testing.]

 Assigning to @ariel-phet for prioritization.

 <!---